christinichka/Dev-Diary/README.md

 #### The date format for this log is MM-DD-YYYY

+<br>__8/18/2021__<br>
+Bootstrap dropdown successfully installed on the project site.
+Took some time to get the dropdown, search text input and search button to do what I wanted it to do.
+The dropdown wanted to hang out right to all of it, but I was able to create <div class="d-flex align-content-start flex-wrap"> around all of the elements.
+So now it's looking a whole lot better.
+I pushed it all to a new branch in our project called dropdown_menu.
+Tomorrow I will be working on getting the categories to pull based on selection along with the user input.

 <br>__8/17/2021__<br>
 I spent a lot of time reading on the Google API about categories and searching stackoverflow today to get an idea of how to create a Bootstrap drop down menu of the categories of books for our Google Books API powered library project.
 I found several promising examples of drop downs, and I also found that Google Books API uses BISAC for North American genres which will be a big help in determining category names to try to pull.
 Tomorrow I will put my research into action and begin to code the drop down.
 I am looking forward to dipping my hands more into Bootstrap.